andyrids/picolynx/README.md

 uv run textual console -x EVENT -x SYSTEM
 ```

-Running this command will run `PicoLynx` in development mode.
+Running this command will run `PicoLynx` in development mode, with a loggin level set to 'DEBUG'.

 ```sh
 just dev